 5. Bushnell Legend L-Series 10x42mm Binoculars

 The lenses are coated in a hydrophobic and oleophobic (oil resistant) coating that makes these binoculars perfect for rainy, snowy, and sleety weather.
 Even during active precipitation, these can still deliver a crystal clear shot.
-They are made from ED Prime glass, so you can be sure they are top-notch quality.
-Focus can also be adjusted with an easy to turn knob feature.
+They are made from ED Prime glass, so you can be sure they are of top-notch quality.
+Focus can also be adjusted with an easy-to-turn knob feature.

 When you buy these Bushnell binoculars, they will come with a cleaning cloth, rubber lens covers, and a carrying case to hold it all in.
 You will have everything you need to keep these binoculars in top working condition for years to come.

 If you need a compact pair of high-quality binoculars that can be used in any weather condition, then you might have found what you are looking for in these Bushnell binoculars.

 - Hydrophobic and oleophobic lenses

 - Protective rubber body

 - Ideal for those who want to hunt in all weather conditions.